seojuice

 When a shopper asks ChatGPT, "Find me a $40 moisture-wicking tee and overnight it," the bot does not care if the shirt ships from a glossy D2C site or a nondescript warehouse in New Jersey.
 It cares about stock, speed, and a clean API handshake.

 As chat platforms become the primary "storefront," many merchants will discover their HTML catalog is optional.
 The winning move is to expose real-time inventory, pricing, and SKU metadata to any bot that can convert.
-The retailer morphs into a logistics hub -- a retail dark kitchen fulfilling orders invisibly across ChatGPT, WhatsApp, voice assistants, and in-car dashboards.
+The retailer morphs into a logistics hub, a retail dark kitchen fulfilling orders invisibly across ChatGPT, WhatsApp, voice assistants, and in-car dashboards.

 Factor Brand-Centric Storefront Dark-Kitchen Fulfilment